warework/sdk-java/README.md

 on different platforms, using simple, common and efficient interfaces.
 Get started with the ***Warework Framework*** in minutes using ***Maven***.

 ## Release Notes ##
-Changes to the SDK beginning with version 3.0.0 are tracked in [CHANGELOG.md][changes-file].
+Changes to the SDK beginning with version 3.0.0 are tracked in the ***CHANGELOG.txt*** file located on each project artifact.

 Prior releases to version 3.0.0 are not available due to license restrictions.